-The CPA Australia president's varied life experiences make her a better leader despite a late start.
+The former CPA Australia president's varied life experiences make her a better leader despite a late start.

 Penny Egan FCPA didn’t embark on her business career until her late 20s, and believes her varied life experience makes her a better CEO.
 She has moved effortlessly from CFO to CEO and now heads a dynamic board that is driving CPA Australia in a broader direction.

 After leaving school at 14 and working at a petrol station at 27, never in her wildest dreams did Penny Egan expect to educate herself and work her way up the corporate ladder to now run Cancer Council Tasmania and be chairman of the board and president of CPA Australia.